 Again, the visa officer wants to know about your relations with your home country and your family.
 Tell them that you will be going back to your holidays to meet family and friends even if you do not.
-If you plan to stay in the US during summer or winter holidays and work do not tell that to the interviewer.
-He will have the impression that you are going to the US to earn money and that you might stay there even upon the completion of your studies.
+If you plan to stay in the United States during summer or winter holidays and work do not tell that to the interviewer.
+He will have the impression that you are going to the United States to earn money and that you might stay there even upon the completion of your studies.

 Do you have relatives or friends currently in the US?

 Answer honestly.
 Even if you have some faraway relatives that you only meet every three-four years, tell the consular about them.
 Or if you have a friend you have only met once or twice, you will have to tell the consular again.